smurtas/ML-STF/README.md

 ├── resNet18.ipynb # ResNet18 feature extraction notebook
 ├── siamese.ipynb # Siamese network training and inference
 ├── submit.py # Script to generate submission JSON from embeddings
-├── submission7.json # Retrieval results from model 7
-├── submission8.json # Retrieval results from model 8
-├── submission_results.json # Final submission result
+├── Best Model - CLIP.ipnb # The best image retrieval model we employed
 ├── LICENSE # License for the repository
 └── README.md # This file                   |

 ---

-## 🧩 Task Pipeline
+## Task Pipeline

 1. **Feature Extraction**
    Using pretrained or fine-tuned models to extract embeddings from both query and gallery images.